 Whether it’s paying the bills, making sure you are receiving the right benefits to maximise your income, or looking for maintenance for your child, money worries are a problem for many people who parent alone.
 If you are experiencing financial hardship, then see our information on financial help below.
 Practical, accessible advice about housing options is also offered.

 If you are parenting alone or sharing parenting then maximising your income is an all-important need for providing for your family.
 If you are not currently in work then it is likely that your income will be a social welfare payment.
-For those with younger children, aged under 7, this may be the One-Parent Family Payment; there are also alternative payments for those whose children are aged between 7 and 14 such as the Jobseeker’s Allowance Transitional payment; for those with dependent children over 14 and seeking work, or for those who have other caring responsibilities or you may have a medical condition, physical or mental disability, which effects your ability to work.
-If you are in employment then you may still qualify for some social welfare payments such as the One-Parent Family Payment, if your income is less than €425; or the Family Income Supplement.
+For those with younger children, aged under 7, this may be the One-Parent Family Payment; there are also alternative payments for those whose children are aged between 7 and 13 such as the Jobseeker’s Allowance Transitional payment; for those with dependent children over 14 and seeking work, or for those who have other caring responsibilities or you may have a medical condition, physical or mental disability, which effects your ability to work.
+If you are in employment then you may still qualify for some social welfare payments such as the One-Parent Family Payment, if your income is less than €425; or the Working Family Payment.
 Take a look at the different payments below in the In-Work Benefits section, to see which may apply to you.

 One-Parent Family Payment